core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Clarified examples of Class U/I CoAP options that become encrypted.

 * Added reference to Onion CoAP as use case.

+* Fixes in the examples of message exchange.

 * Editorial fixes and improvements.